flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180518-18-06-18-baseball-attendance.md

     **not an ideal setting to watch a game.**
   card_citation: ''
 card_4:
-  card_text: "MLB WANTS TO FIX IT\n-------------------\n\n> a\x1CI think that a lot of us in the game are watching the way wea\x19re playing very, very closely, everything from fewer hits, more strikeouts, more times between balls in play.”\n> \n> Rob Manfred, MLB Commissioner"
+  card_text: "MLB WANTS TO FIX ITn-------------------nn> ax1CI think that a lot of us in the game are watching the way weax19re playing very, very closely, everything from fewer hits, more strikeouts, more times between balls in play.”n> n> Rob Manfred, MLB Commissioner"
   card_citation: ''
 card_10:
   card_text: >-